 Calvin: It'll be great!
 We'll think of secret names for ourselves, secret codes for our secret correspondence, a secret handshake...
 We'll have a secret club-house with a secret knock to get in, and we'll do big secretive things!

 Calvin: People pay more attention to you when they think you're up to something.

-- Borden's cryptic comment in the page quote alludes to his own secret: He is an identical twin.
+- The Prestige: Borden's cryptic comment in the page quote alludes to his own secret: He is an identical twin.
 Not very impressive on its own.
 The trick he uses it for?
 The Transported Man, wherein he appears to be teleported instantly across the stage.
 The trick works so well because no one knows the secret.
 Not even one twin's wife or the other's lover.